Witherspoon Institute

-The Witherspoon Institute is a conservative think tank in Princeton, New Jersey.
-The Institute was founded in 2003 by Princeton University professor and conservative Robert P. George, Luis Tellez, and others involved with the James Madison Program in American Ideals and Institutions.
-Named after John Witherspoon, one of the signers of the United States Declaration of Independence, the institute's fellows include Harold James, John Joseph Haldane, and James R. Stoner, Jr.
+The Witherspoon Institute is a social conservative think tank in Princeton, New Jersey founded in 2003 by Princeton University professor Robert P. George, Luis Tellez, and others involved with the James Madison Program in American Ideals and Institutions.
+Named after John Witherspoon, one of the signers of the United States Declaration of Independence, the institute's fellows include Harold James, John Joseph Haldane, and James R. Stoner Jr.

 History

-The Witherspoon Institute opposes abortion and same-sex marriage and deals with embryonic stem cell research, constitutional law, and globalization.
+The Witherspoon Institute opposes abortion and same-sex marriage and deals with embryonic stem cell research, and constitutional law.

 In 2003, it organized a conference on religion in modern societies.
-In 2006, Republican Senator Sam Brownback cited a Witherspoon document called Marriage and the Public Good: Ten Principles in a debate over a constitutional amendment against same-sex marriage.
+In 2006, Republican Senator Sam Brownback cited the Witherspoon document Marriage and the Public Good: Ten Principles in a debate over a constitutional amendment against same-sex marriage.
 It held a conference about pornography named The Social Costs of Pornography at Princeton University in December 2008.

 Financially independent from Princeton University, its donors have included the Bradley Foundation, the John M. Olin Foundation, the John Templeton Foundation, and the Lee and Ramona Bass Foundation.

 The institute publishes the online journal Public Discourse: Ethics, Law, and the Common Good.
 It also provides educational opportunities to high school students, undergraduate students, graduate students, and young faculty members.
 Most of these seminars focus on natural law philosophy and its applications in contemporary fields such as political theory, bioethics, and law.